woutersm/solidus-blogging/README.md

 There is no commenting system yet.
 One option for adding comments is to override the `spree/blog_entries/comments` partial and include and external commenting system, such as [Disqus](http://disqus.com/).

-Admin users can preview blog entries before they've made visible.
+Admin users can preview blog entries before they're made publicly visible.

 This fork differs significantly from the original, it started out as a newly generated extension for Spree 1.2 with the logic copied over and tests moved to RSpec.